pandoc/lua-filters/pagebreak/README.md

 pagebreak
 =========

-This filter converts paragraps containing only the LaTeX `\newpage` or `\pagebreak` command into appropriate pagebreak markup for other formats.
-The command must be the only contents of a raw TeX block in order to be recognized.
+This filter converts paragraphs containing only the LaTeX `\newpage` or `\pagebreak` command into appropriate pagebreak markup for other formats.
+The command must be the only contents of the paragraph in order to be recognized.
 I.e., for Markdown the following is sufficient:

     Paragraph before page break